Ninin Sankyaku

 Ninin Sankyaku (二人三脚 / Three-Legged Race) in the tenth single by Japanese soloist misono, and the final single released for her Rock Singles Project.
 Out of the singles for the project, Ninin Sankyaku was the most successful on the charts, ranking at No. 10 on Oricon and remaining on the charts for ten weeks.

-The single was released as both a CD and a CD+DVD combo, with the Tales of Symphonia: Dawn of the New World editions also garnered CD and CD+DVD combos.
+The single was released as both a CD and a CD+DVD combo, with the Tales of Symphonia: Dawn of the New World editions also garnering CD and CD+DVD combos.
 As with the other singles in the project, which misono performed with other bands, the music for "Ninin Sankyaku" was written and performed by Akio Shimizu from Anthem.

 Information

 Ninin Sankyaku is the tenth single by Japanese singer-songwriter misono.
 It was her final single released for her Rock Singles Project, a project in which she would release four rock-themed singles performed and produced by four different Japanese rock bands.
 For "Ninin Sankyaku," she worked with the electric guitarist of the 1980s rock band Anthem, Akio Shimizu.

 The single became her most successful in the project, charting at No. 10 on the Oricon Singles Charts and remaining on the charts for ten consecutive weeks.
 It was released in two editions: standard CD and a CD+DVD combo.
 The Tales of Symphonia: Dawn of the New World versions harbored alternate cover art, front-facing the characters from the series.
 The CD portion carried the title track, along with its instrumental, and a medley of the songs used in her Rock Singles Project.
 The animated openings from all of the gaming platforms Tales of Symphonia: Dawn of the New World was released on were placed on the DVD – this included the Wii, PlayStation 2, GameCube and the Nintendo DS versions. misono would later release a live-action music video for "Ninin Sankyaku" on the corresponding album Sei -say-.

 For the single's title track, misono worked with Anthem's electric guitarist Akio Shimizu.
 Akio wrote and composed the music, while the Japanese indie rock band PLECTRUM performed the instrumentals.
 As with the other tracks in the project, misono wrote the lyrical portion.

 "Ninin Sankyaku" was used as the theme song for the role-playing video game Tales of Symphonia: Dawn of the New World, (known as Tales of Symphonia: Knight of Ratatosk in Japan).
 This became the third song by misono to be used in a Tales of video game, her first being "VS," which was the opening theme to the Tales of the Tempest action role-playing game, and the second being "Lovely♡Cat's Eye," which was used to help promote the same title.

 "Ninin Sankyaku" would later be placed on her first compilation album Tales with misono -Best-, along with the other songs she performed in the Tales of series, including those she did during her time in the band day after tomorrow.